Documentation Index

 Write effective prompts

 Be specific about what you want to build.
-A good prompt includes:
+A good prompt includes:- The systems involved — name the source and target platforms

 - The trigger type — webhook, schedule (with cron expression), or manual